Rekeii/collab/03 Note Sequences/01 11/01 SEM 1/02 Midterm/Types of Speeches According to Purpose.md

 People speak because they want to convey information, inspire, persuade, or entertain.
 This note aims to introduce the different types of speeches.

+## Basic:
+- Thesis Statement - one to two sentences that describe what the topic is all about.

 ## Informative Speech
 ### Demonstration or Explanation
 - "how to" or "process speech"